Rionit/Monkey-Business/READMEs/SpawningREADME.md

 - For each enemy in the batch, enemy type is selected randomly but weighted by remaining counts in `_typesToSpawn`, so final composition always matches wave definition.
 - Spawn points are rotated with `i % _enemiesSpawnedAtOnce`.
 - There is a short `0.2s` delay between individual enemies and `_enemySpawnDelay` between spawn batches.

-Each spawned enemy:
-- gets `EnemyFollowController.ChaseTarget` set to the player,
-- subscribes `HealthController.OnDeath` to `OnEnemyDestroyed`,
-- is tracked in `_enemies`.

 When `OnEnemyDestroyed` reduces `_enemiesRemaining` to `0`, wave is considered defeated:
 - `_currentWave` increments,